vdhamer/Photo-Club-Hub/.github/README.md

 - `maintainerEmail` is who to contact if there is a technical issue with the content of this file.
 - `level1URLIncludes` contains a list of Level 1 files that are automatically loaded by the software whenever this Level 1 file is loaded.
     - The list can be empty if this Level 1 file holds a modest number of clubs, but if the list logically contains say dozens or hundreds of clubs, it is better to split the list into 2 or more smaller included files.
     - A Level 1 file that is "included" can itself contain  its own include files.
-There is no limit to how deep include files can be nested, but there is a safety mechanism that automatically protects agains accidental endless loops.
+There is no limit to how deep include files can be nested, but there is a safety mechanism that automatically protects against accidental endless loops.
-    - `level1URLIncludes` empowers the owner of of a Level 1 file to determine the names and scope of its Include files (if any are needed).
+    - `level1URLIncludes` empowers the owner of a Level 1 file to determine the names and scope of its Include files (if any are needed).
     - Keep the filename globally unique so that a file can be moved to another location in the future.
 But mainly to use the filename to represent the Include nesting hierarchy.
 Example: `clubsNL` contains clubs in the Netherlands.
 We decided to adhere to the way the photo clubs in the Netherlands have been organized into regions: `clubsNL01` to `clubsNL17`.
 A potential `clubsUS` file may, alternatively, want to have include files named after states like `clubsUSca`.
 And the owner of `clubsUSca` is empowered to define up a next level decomposition for California if needed.
 - `clubs` and `museums` are required to distinguish photo clubs from photo museums.
-  - Syntactially either can be omitted, but then you wouldn't have photo clubs or museums in the app.
+  - Syntactically either can be omitted, but then you wouldn't have photo clubs or museums in the app.
     - When loaded into the app's internal database, `clubs` and `museums` determine the `OrganizationType` (`club` or `museum`) of each `Organization` object.
 This is among others used to determine which marker type to display on a map.
 - `town` can be a city (London) or smaller locality (Land's End)
   - `town` is _not_ directy visible in the user interface, although it may look that way.
 The user interface displays a language-localized name generated using the `coordinates`.
-This co-called `localizedTown` may contain the same string as `town`, or be a translation of `town`, or may even hold larger or smaller administrative entity.
+This so-called `localizedTown` may contain the same string as `town`, or be a translation of `town`, or may even hold larger or smaller administrative entity.
 The file's `town` field is used to ensure that there is a unique ID for a club or museum.
 So `Fotoclub Lucifer` in `Vessem` would be considered unrelated to a `Fotoclub Lucifer` in `Eersel`.
 The `town` field also serves to document the record in the `root.level1.json` file: it is clearer to say "Victoria and Albert Museum (London)" than to say just "Victoria and Albert Museum" and leave you to determine the location using its `coordinates`.
     - Similarly, the user interface can display a computed `localizedCountry` name that is automatically generated using the provided `coordinates`.
 The Level 1 data thus does not need or include a `country` attribute.
 This is convenient because country names commonly get translated into local languages (`Italia`, `Italy`, `İtalya`, etc.).
 - `town` and `fullName` together serve to identify clubs or museums.
   - It is thus possible to have two clubs with the same name in different cities.
 Two separate clubs or museums with an identical name in the same town would be confusing, and would be treated as a single entity by the app until the data about the original `town` /` fullname` combination is removed from the in-device database.
 Removal of obsolete `Organization` records is unfortunately not done automatically yet.
   - Try to avoid changing either string.
 Because the app doesn't associate the new ID with the original ID, this results in the app displaying two different clubs or museums when the
 - `nickName` is a short version of `fullName` that is displayed in confined spaces such as on maps.
 It can be any string, but please keep it short.
 - `coordinates` is used to draw the club on the map and to [generate](http://www.vdhamer.com/reversegeocoding-for-localizing-towns-and-countries/) localized versions of the names of towns and countries.
-- `latitude` should be in the range [-90.0, +90.0] where negative values are used for the Sounthern hemisphere (e.g., Australia).
+- `latitude` should be in the range [-90.0, +90.0] where negative values are used for the Southern hemisphere (e.g., Australia).
 - `longitude` should be in the range [-180.0, +180.0] where negative values are used for the Western hemisphere (e.g., USA).</p>
 </details></ul>